AdaCore/ada-spark-rfcs/README.rst

 - An accepted RFC’s pull request will be merged.

-- A postponed RFC’s pull request will be altered so that the RFC file is put in the ``postponed/rfc-my-feature.rst``.
+- A postponed RFC’s pull request will be labeled as "postponed".

 What happens afterwards
 -----------------------